mozilla/active-data-recipes/README.md

 # Development

-To contribute to `example-active-data-recipes` first follow the installation steps above.
+To contribute to `active-data-recipes` first follow the installation steps above.
 You can run tests with:

     $ poetry run tox